Re Polemis & Furness, Withy & Co Ltd

 In Re Polemis & Furness, Withy & Co Ltd (1921) is an English tort case on causation and remoteness in the law of negligence.

 The Court of Appeal held that a defendant can be deemed liable for all consequences flowing from his negligent conduct regardless of how unforeseeable such consequences are.
 The case is an example of strict liability, a concept which has generally fallen out of favour with the common law courts.
 The case may now be considered "bad law", having been superseded by the landmark decisions of Donoghue v Stevenson and The Wagon Mound (No 1).

 Facts

-The defendant stevedore's employees were loading cargo into a ship.
+Defendant's stevedore employees were loading cargo into a ship.
 An employee negligently caused a plank to fall into the ship's hold.
 The plank caused a spark, which ignited some petrol vapour in the hold, causing an explosion that resulted in the ship becoming a total loss.
 The matter was taken to arbitration.